Conceptual rendering of area redevelopment near 103rd Street station.

 What will the Transit-Supportive Development Plan entail?

-Creation of the TSD Plan will be a one year project that includes the following components: an Existing Conditions Report; an Inventory, Market Analysis, Land Use and Zoning Analysis; an Economic Development Plan; and a Final Report.
+Creation of the TSD Plan will be a project that includes the following components: an Existing Conditions Report; an Inventory, Market Analysis, Land Use and Zoning Analysis; an Economic Development Plan; an Implementation Plan, and a Final Report.
 Community outreach will occur throughout the project.

 Transit-Supportive Development Plan Frequently Asked Questions